robvanvolt/DALLE-models/README.md

 `12L_64HD_8H_512I_128T_cc12m_2E.pt`

-Please also provide a short description of your other training parameters used and the quality of image generation (e.g. with RM-Scores) like this:
+Please also provide a short description of your other training parameters used and the quality of image generation (e.g. with RM-Scores and examples of the generations) like this:

 ```EPOCHS = 20
 BATCH_SIZE = 4